microsoft/TypeScript-repos-automation/README.md

 npm test
 ```

-You can start the server by running
+You should mostly work according to tests from the src repo, but you can start the server by running:

 ```sh
 npm start